yinleung/FSGDM/README.md

 or simply copy the `fsgdm.py` file to your codebase.

-Then use FSGDM optimizer in the following fashion
+Then use the FSGDM optimizer in the following fashion

 ```
 from fsgdm import fsgdm